HL7/VhDir/pages/_includes/vhdir-organizationrole-intro.md

 This profile sets minimum expectations for searching for and fetching information associated with an organization role.
-It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the organizationRole resource when using this profile.
+It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the OrganizationRole resource when using this profile.

 **Background & Scope**

-We propose the creation of a new organizationRole resource to describe relationships between two or more organizations.
-OrganizationRole describes the role an organization plays at an organization, including the services they provide, the location(s) where they provide services, and their availability, electronic endpoints, and other relevant information.
+The OrganizationRole resource describes relationships between two or more organizations, including the services one organization provides another, the location(s) where they provide services, the availability of those services, electronic endpoints, and other relevant information.

 OrganizationRole addresses the need to define a non-hierarchical relationship between two or more organizations.
 For example:
 *  One organization may provide services to another organization